 Clogged razors are fairly common, but it is a bigger issue with cartridge razors.
 Because there are multiple blades, there’s more room for hair and soap to accumulate and get trapped.
 By using a quick rinse, you can fix this issue fairly quickly.

-The biggest reason safety razors pull hair is because the safety razor blade is dull or damaged.
+The biggest reason safety razors pull hair is that the safety razor blade is dull or damaged.

-When the blade on a double-edge or single-edge safety razor is dull or damaged, it begins catching on the hair rather than cutting it in one fell swoop.
+When the blade on a double-edge or single-edge safety razor is dull or damaged, it begins catching on the hair rather than cutting it in one motion.

-Another reason safety razor’s pull hair is because the comb or safety bar gets clogged with debris.
-When shave soap and hair begins to form in front of the razor’s edge, it reduces the efficiency of the blade and leads to pulling, snagging, and irritation.
+Another reason safety razors pull hair is that the comb or safety bar gets clogged with debris.
+When shaving soap and hair begins to form in front of the razor’s edge, it reduces the efficiency of the blade and leads to pulling, snagging, and irritation.

 Tips to avoid hair pulling with safety razors